 - 1VerdictA Toyota Corolla Touring Sports with a different badge, less equipment and a lower price – the Suzuki Swace is an interesting if pretty unexciting choice

 - 2MPG & CO2 emissionsThe Swace offers familiar fuel economy from a familiar engine, but a plug-in hybrid will still serve company-car buyers better

-- 3Running costs & insurance - currently readingThe Swace is good for company-car users and private buyers alike – but it's now worth considering a car with a plug
+- 3Running costs & insurance - currently readingIn terms of running costs, the Swace is good news for company-car users and private buyers alike – but a plug-in or fully electric car might be even better

 - 5Interior, dashboard & comfortThe Swace is identical inside to the Toyota Corolla Touring Sports, albeit with a bit less kit

 - 6Boot space, seating & practicalityThe Swace is spacious, practical and comfortable overall – but some internal-combustion-engined rivals have even more room